adamsilver/fdpb/03-Book-A-Flight.md

 All of the components are fully inclusive.
 We made sure of this by designing them to be focusable and operable with keyboards and screen readers.
 We used ARIA attributes where necessary and ensured the components work well on small and big screens alike.

-Whilst each of these components were designed with a flight booking service in-mind, all of them are transferable to other problem domains such as booking a cinema ticket or a hotel room.
+Whilst each of these components are designed with a flight booking service in-mind, all of them are transferable to other similar problem domains such as booking a cinema ticket or a hotel room.

 ## Footnotes